humhub/documentation/docs/admin/modules.md

 ![Activate Professional Edition](images/hh-docs-activate-pe.png)

 ### Installing Modules manually
 Modules available in the integrated marketplace can also be sourced from the [HumHub Marketplace](https://marketplace.humhub.com/).
 This includes both paid Professional Edition modules and free modules.
-These modules, including custom modules or those not available in the official Marketplace, can be manually installed by uploading the module `module_name.zip` and unpacking it into the `protected/modules` directory.
+These modules, including custom modules or those not available in the official Marketplace, can be manually installed by uploading the module `module_name.zip` and unpacking it into the `protected/modules` directory (or even better in a separated path, [see Module Loader Path](https://docs.humhub.org/docs/develop/environment#module-loader-path)).

 > **Note:** It is recommended to use a separate path for custom/unofficial modules.
 Refer to [Module Loader Path](https://docs.humhub.org/docs/develop/environment/#module-loader-path).